MadGeorge/CoinCapClient/README.md

 ## CoinCap iOS Client

 ## Development

+1. iOS 12+, Swift 5.5+
-1. Install SwiftLint and SwiftGen with Homebrew.
+2. Install SwiftLint and SwiftGen with Homebrew.
-2. You are done
+3. You are done

 ## Dependencies